Gyakobo/local_language_model/README.md

 # Making a GPT (Generative Pretrained Transformer)
 > In this project we'll basically try to model a character sequence of words.
 This work was mostly if not full inspired by the following publication [website](https://arxiv.org/pdf/1706.03762.pdf)

 > It's most convenient if the following program is run using a GPU via conda Pytorch.
-I personally am running an EVGA 3070 Ti *(Needless to say, by the time you, my dear reader, are reading this this GPU might have been discontinued given that EVGA halted its GPU production)*.
+I personally am running an EVGA 3070 Ti *(Needless to say, by the time you, my dear keen reader, are reading this this GPU might have been discontinued given that EVGA halted its GPU production)*.

 > Note: Nvidia with the <span style="color:yellow">CUDA drivers</span> just don't work well with Linux, thus I'd be moving towards to AMD on my laptop for better results.
 So far also a dissapointment.